 Looking for ways you can turn your balcony into an oasis?
-We’ve got you covered in this article where we share all of our favourite ways to add style, ambience and functionality, of course!
+We’ve got you covered in this article where we share all of our favourite ways to add style, ambience and functionality.
 We’re also excited to share a ‘real’ balcony reveal at Rosemarie’s townhouse in Denman Prospect along with some extra inspo pics to inspire you.

-1. Decide on your goals and establish your ‘zones’ first
+1. Decide on your goals and establish ‘zones’

 There are plenty of ways you can use a balcony but generally given size constraints you can only fit 1-3 ‘zones’.
-Do you want it to be a space with relaxed seating or more formal furniture to dine outside?
+Do you want it to be a space with relaxed seating or a place to dine outside?
 Would you like to grow a mini veggie garden or herbs?
 Is it a spot where you’ll be BBQing?
 Think about what you’re most likely to use the space for and sketch out your ideas.

 It’s always best to measure your space before you go shopping so you won’t be left guestimating if certain outdoor furniture or other items will fit.
 There’s nothing more disheartening than going to the effort style a space only to find what you buy won’t work.
 Plan ahead to save time in the long run.